 Are you looking for a gift for your favorite writer?
 Whether it's for Christmas, a birthday, or something else, you've come to the right place.
 As a community of writers, we can tell you the best gifts for writers.
 Below we've listed ten gift ideas for your favorite writer.
 While we have tried to provide gift options that will work for most people, we recommend that you only use the following list as a way to get ideas for gifts.
 You will want to buy a gift that you know will delight your writer.
 1. Notebook As one of the de facto best gifts for writers, the classic notebook is a must.
 There are so many options to choose from it can often be overwhelming.
 We recommend looking for a style that you think your favorite writer will like.
 Moleskine notebooks generally fit the bill pretty well as gifts for writers.
-Click Here for Pricing, Pictures and Reviews on Amazon.com 2.
+You'll want to make sure that the notebook is small enough that it can easily be carried around and stylish enough that your favorite writer won't be embarrassed to be carrying it around.
+Click Here for Details and Reviews on Amazon 2.
 A Cure for Writer's Block Most writers will encounter writer's block occasionally if not on a daily basis.
 Why not get them a gift that will cure their writer's block?
 This literal block features over 780 ideas to help your writer overcome their momentary inability to write.
 They can simply open this block anytime they are stuck and they will instantly get ideas for writing.
-This 3"x3"x3" is so portable and small that it can easily be placed on any writing desk without taking up much space.
-Click Here for Pricing, Pictures and Reviews on Amazon.com 3.
-Writer's Mug If your favorite [...]
+This 3"x3"x3" is so portable and small that it [...]

 Essay writing is part of any academic activity.
 From grade school through college, you will often be asked to write descriptive essays so it's important to understand what a descriptive essay is and how to write one.
 What exactly is a descriptive essay?
 It is a type of essay that requires the writer to describe something whether that thing is an object, a person, experience, or a situation.
 Through descriptive writing, the writer describes the situation in such a way that the reader can see and feel the situation, almost as if the reader is interacting with the object or thing as they read.
 All of the human senses are given importance while writing such an essay.
 The reader is able to understand the situation clearly because of illustrative language and the writer should be able to convey the same using crisp and clear language.
 Steps to Writing a Descriptive Essay How to write a descriptive essay is something that most of the students and first-time writers ponder when they first are asked to write a descriptive essay.
 They may have a situation in hand, but conveying the same to the reader without losing the situation's true essence is tricky.
 Here are seven steps you should follow to write a descriptive essay that conveys the idea in your mind: Understand the audience: The first and foremost step to writing a descriptive essay is to understand the audience for whom you are writing.
 The tone of the essay depends on the audience.
 If the audience is small children, then the description should contain simple words that small children are able to comprehend.
 For a more [...]